Welsh lakes, rivers and waterfalls

 We've got loads of waterfalls too.
 Pistyll Rhaeadr is 73 metres (240 feet) high which is 22 metres (73 feet) higher than Niagra Falls.

 Another of our waterfalls Sgwd yr Eira, meaning fall of snow, is 50 feet high.
 It gets its name because of its torrential foaming white water.
+In south Wales in the Brecon Beacons you can find the great four falls trail which ends at the fantastic Henrhyd falls.

 [Lake Gwynant - a typical Welsh lake used for the filming of Lara Croft Tomb Raider: The Cradle of Life]